-Number of award(s): Up to 5 scholarships are offered.
+Number of award(s): Up to 5 opportunities are offered.

 Duration of award(s): Awards are made for the full duration of your fee liability for the agreed course.

 What does it cover?
-The scholarship will cover 100% of University and college fees and a grant for living costs (of at least £14,057).
+The sponsorship will cover 100% of University and college fees and a grant for living costs (of at least £14,057).

-Selection Criteria: Scholarships will be awarded on the basis of academic merit.
+Selection Criteria: financial aid positions will be awarded on the basis of academic merit.